d3/d3-3.x-api-reference/Quantitative-Scales.md

 <a name="linear_domain" href="Quantitative-Scales#linear_domain">#</a> linear.<b>domain</b>([<i>numbers</i>])

 If *numbers* is specified, sets the scale's input domain to the specified array of numbers.
 The array must contain two or more numbers.
 If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
-Thus, a linear scale can be used to encode types such as [[date objects|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date]] that can be converted to numbers; however, it is often more convenient to use [d3.time.scale](Time-Scales.md) for dates.
-(You can implement your own convertible number objects using [[valueOf|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/valueOf]].)
+Thus, a linear scale can be used to encode types such as [date objects](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date) that can be converted to numbers; however, it is often more convenient to use [d3.time.scale](Time-Scales.md) for dates.
+(You can implement your own convertible number objects using [valueOf](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/valueOf).)
 If *numbers* is not specified, returns the scale's current input domain.

 Although linear scales typically have just two numeric values in their domain, you can specify more than two values for a *polylinear* scale.
 In this case, there must be an equivalent number of values in the output range.
 A polylinear scale represents multiple piecewise linear scales that divide a continuous domain and range.
 This is particularly useful for defining diverging quantitative scales.
 For example, to interpolate between white and red for negative values, and white and green for positive values, say: